bpbond/cosore/README.md

 # csrdb
-R package of continuous soil respiration database
+R package: continuous soil respiration database

 Only free use data accepted.
 All contributors included on 'definition' paper, and we encourage citations and involvement by database users.